Logo

 Shane Beamer denies providing the information to the coaching staff or players but was fined $25,000 by Georgia for his part in the scandal.

-Shane Beamer was hired on January 5,2016, to serve on Kirby Smart's staff as the tight ends coach and special teams coordinator.
+On January 5,2016, days after his father's retirement, Shane Beamer was hired by the University of Georgia to serve on Kirby Smart's staff as the tight ends coach and special teams coordinator.

 Shane Beamer coached several future NFL talents during his stint in Athens, including placekicker Rodrigo Blankenship and tight end Charlie Woerner.

-On January 22,2018, the University of Oklahoma hired Shane Beamer to be Assistant Head Coach under Lincoln Riley.
+On January 22,2018, weeks after Georgia defeated them in the Rose Bowl, the University of Oklahoma hired Shane Beamer to be assistant head coach under Lincoln Riley.

 Shane Beamer was a part of the staff that coached the nation-leading scoring offense in 2018, where they averaged 48.4 points per game.